ceifa/blip-addons/README.md

 - Allows <kbd>Ctrl + C</kbd>, <kbd>Ctrl + V</kbd> in different bots.
 - Changes the uppercase inputs to normal inputs.
 - Hability to add global waiting limit time to inputs.
+- Hability to add with more flexibility global trackings.
 - More features in development!

 ## How to install